© David Hallam 1988 - 2006

 Sailing With the Wind (January 1950 to October 1958) -

 The 1950s opened with a period of unprecedented success for the Group.
-(The photograph on the left shows the Group, probably in 1950.
+(The photograph on the left shows the Group in 1950.
 Click the image for

-a full-size view) Starting with 37 members in 1950, the Junior Section quickly grew to 42 in the following year.
+a full-size view and others taken on the same occasion) Starting with 37 members in 1950, the Junior Section quickly grew to 42 in the following year.
 By then the Troop was only taking recruits

 from the Cub Pack.
 This number put a great strain on resources and some changes were made to try to compensate.
 At the River Base, the bunkhouse was extended